newmancroos/Python-Project/README.md

 **Security:** <br/>
 bcrypt's design directly addresses the vulnerabilities that make MD5 unsuitable for password hashing.
 Its slowness and salting mechanism significantly increase the cost and time required for attackers to compromise passwords.<br/>
 **Purpose:** <br/>
-MD5 is a general-purpose hashing algorithm, while bcrypt is a specialized password hashing function.
+MD5 is a general-purpose hashing algorithm, while bcrypt is a specialized password hashing function.<br/>
 **Adaptability:** <br/>
 bcrypt's adjustable work factor allows it to remain secure against increasing computational power over time, a feature MD5 lacks.<br/>
 **Resistance to Attacks:** <br/>